 The purpose of the Teach for Texas Loan Repayment Assistance Program (TFTLRAP) is to recruit and retain certified classroom teachers in fields and communities that have a shortage of teachers in Texas.
+To leverage the available funding in the most effective manner, the maximum award amount for state Fiscal Year 2015 is $2,500.

 Online Application for 2014-2015 School Year

 On May 19, 2015 a new application process was implemented to enable teachers to submit their applications online via a secure web portal.
 To assist teachers whose chief administrative officers were unable to complete the employment verification portion of the application, the final deadline for completed applications was extended to August 31, 2015.
-Therefore, our goal for completing the review of approximately 1,700 applications has been extended to the end of November.

 Priorities for Application Approval

-1) Applicants teaching shortage subjects on campuses identified as having the most acute shortages of teachers*
+1) Applicants teaching shortage subjects on campuses identified as having the most acute shortages of teachers (75% or more economically disadvantaged students)

-2) Applicants teaching other subjects on campuses identified as having the most acute shortages of teachers
+2) Applicants teaching other subjects on campuses identified as having the most acute shortages of teachers (75% or more economically disadvantaged students)

 *Note: Title I designation is not a criterion for determining shortage campuses.